On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$: Preliminaries

 It is well-known that a graph $G$ of treewidth $\tw$ admits a nice tree decomposition of width $\tw$ (see, e.g., \cite{DBLP:books/sp/Kloks94,DBLP:books/sp/CyganFKLMPPS15}).

 \begin{theorem}[\cite{DBLP:books/sp/Kloks94}] Let $G$ be a graph of treewidth $\tw$.
 Then, $G$ admits a nice tree decomposition of width $\tw$. \end{theorem}

-\paragraph{Integer Linear Programming (LP).} The {\sc Feasibility Linear Programming} problem ({\sc Feasibility LP}) is given by a set $X$ of variables and a system of linear equations and inequalities with real-valued coefficients and variables from $X$, and the aim is to decide whether all the linear equations and inequalities (called {\em linear constraints}) can be satisfied by an assignment $\alpha$ of non-negative reals to variables in $X$.
+\paragraph{Integer Linear Programming (ILP)} The {\sc Feasibility Linear Programming} problem ({\sc Feasibility LP}) is given by a set $X$ of variables and a system of linear equations and inequalities with real-valued coefficients and variables from $X$, and the aim is to decide whether all the linear equations and inequalities (called {\em linear constraints}) can be satisfied by an assignment $\alpha$ of non-negative reals to variables in $X$.
 If only integral values are allowed in $\alpha$, then the problem is called the {\sc Feasibility integer Linear Programming} problem ({\sc Feasibility ILP}).
 The {\sc Linear Programming} problem ({\sc LP}) is given by a set $X$ of variables, a system of linear constraints with real-valued coefficients and variables from $X$ and a linear function $z$ with real-valued coefficients and variables from $X$, and the aim is to find an assignment $\alpha$ of non-negative reals to variables in $X$ that satisfies all linear constraints and minimizes/maximizes $z$ over all such (feasible) assignments.
 If only integral values are allowed in $\alpha$, then the problem is called the {\sc Integer Linear Programming} problem ({\sc ILP}).
+The {\em cost vector} $c$ is the vector of coefficients of the variables in $X$ in the function $z$.

 The following well-known result (cf.~Section 6.2 in \cite{DBLP:books/sp/CyganFKLMPPS15}) will be used in this paper.

 \begin{theorem}[\cite{DBLP:journals/mor/Lenstra83,DBLP:journals/mor/Kannan87,DBLP:journals/combinatorica/FrankT87}] ({\sc Feasibility ILP}, resp.) of size $L$ with $p$ variables can be solved using